 Serve with Fox Run Fine Old Tawny Port.

-Kosher salt, to taste
+- Kosher salt to taste

-Ground black pepper, to taste
+- black pepper ground, to taste

-Pinch fresh rosemary, finely chopped
+- pinch fresh rosemary finely chopped

-1 tablespoon sunflower oil
+- 1 tablespoon sunflower oil

-1 tablespoon salted butter
+- 1 tablespoon salted butter

-1 large red onion, sliced thin
+- 1 large red onion sliced thin

-1 clove garlic, sliced thin
+- 1 clove garlic sliced thin

-1 tablespoon sugar
+- 1 tablespoon sugar

-1⁄4 cup Verjooz
+- 1/4 cup Verjooz

-Fox Run Fine Old Tawny Port
+- Fox Run Fine Old Tawny Port

-Parsley, for garnish
+- parsley for garnish

 In large skillet, add oil and sear the outside of each medallion until golden brown.
 Reserve on an oven proof baking dish or small roasting pan.